 Disclosure: Articles may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases (at no additional cost to you).
 See our full disclosure here.

 Last updated on January 11th, 2023 at 11:09 pm

-When it comes to creating a will, there’s no one-size-fits-all approach; you can distribute your estate to whoever you want – whether they’re family or not.
-Find some unique ways to leave a gift in your will here.
+When it comes to creating a will, there’s no one-size-fits-all approach; you can distribute your estate to whoever you want–whether they’re family or not.

-As you’ll see in this post, not everybody wants to create a traditional will!
-In certain circumstances, someone may wish to come up with unique ways of leaving their assets behind, whether that means leaving it to a family pet, or handing it over to charity.
+As we’ll discuss, not everyone wants to create a traditional will.
+In certain circumstances, some may wish to come up with a unique way of leaving their assets behind, whether that means leaving them to a family pet, or giving them to charity.

 5 Unique Ways to Leave a Gift in Your Will

 This might seem like a strange place to start off, but it’s surprising how common this has actually become in recent years.
 If you have a beloved pet in your life, you may be happy to learn that it’s possible to leave behind some, or all, of your wealth to them, rather than to anyone else.

 There have been multiple examples of high-value estates going straight to the owner’s lucky pets.
 In the USA, an heiress to the Quaker State Refining Corporation left her $4.5 million estate to her 150 dogs (yes, 150!).
 When the dogs had all passed away, the estate then went to the Auburn University Research Foundation.

 While those dogs were forced to share the wealth, some pooches have been even more fortunate.
 In 2003, a billionaire hotelier rethought an earlier will, and instead left $12 million to her nine-year-old Maltese.
 Her grandchildren were either cut out of the will entirely or made to visit their father’s grave annually to inherit their share.